HPIC Board Members

 Super Power: Finding free stuff

 Stewardship Focus: Architectural committee and general building maintenance.

-Billy and his wife, Carolyn Stauffer, have lived in Highland Park since the spring of 2005.
+Bio: Billy and his wife, Carolyn Stauffer, have lived in Highland Park since the spring of 2005.
 They are busy raising three young boys (Franklin 9, Wiley 7, and Sidney 5) and look forward to Corner Bar EVERY SINGLE MONTH!
 Billy has been very active in Highland park ever since moving into the neighborhood.
 He and his wife were captivated by the energy of the neighborhood and moved to action when the city of Seattle threatened to build a jail at the bottom of our little hill.
 It was during an HPAC meeting in 2010 when Billy became so incensed at the notion of this happening he was quoted saying, "he'd chain himself to a bulldozer before he let a jail get built anywhere near his Highland Park home."
 (WSB article here)

-Since then he's calmed down, but the 4 years after that meeting Billy and Carolyn became co-chairs of HPAC and lead several other initiatives that hit home just as hard (homelessness, strange humming sounds, and Highland Park elementary, to name a few), too many exciting meetings to describe here.
+Since then he's calmed down, but the 4 years after that meeting Billy and Carolyn became co-chairs of HPAC (until 2016) and led several other initiatives that hit home just as hard (homelessness, strange humming sounds, and Highland Park elementary, to name a few), too many exciting meetings to describe here.
 Billy and Carolyn were glad to have handed the reigns off to fresh energetic leaders while focusing on their family.
 Billy is an architect and a general contractor.
-In 2014 he was asked to join the HPIC board as a trustee and has been working together with the other members to reprogram and remodel the club to better suit its members.
+In 2014, he was asked to join the HPIC board as a trustee and has been working together with the other members to reprogram and remodel the club to better suit its members.

 Trustee: Billy Markham | Board Member since 2015

 Stewardship Focus: Providing inventory control, working in the garden, building maintenance, and lending a hand where possible.
 Our focus is simply to use our skills & efforts to ensure the continued success of this remarkable organization.